Unity-Technologies/ml-agents/docs/Training-Environment-Parameter-Randomization.md

 in supervised learning.
 This becomes problematic in cases where environments are instantiated with varying objects or properties.

-To make agents robust and better generalizable to changes in the environment, the agent should be trained over multiple variations of a given environment.
-We refer to this approach as ** Environment Parameter Randomization**.
+To help agents robust and better generalizable to changes in the environment, the agent can be trained over multiple variations of a given environment.
+We refer to this approach as **Environment Parameter Randomization**.
+For those familiar with Reinforcement Learning research, this approach is based on the concept of Domain Randomization (you can read more about it [here](https://arxiv.org/abs/1703.06907)).
 By using parameter randomization during training, the agent can be better suited to adapt (with higher performance) to future unseen variations of the environment.